seanjensengrey/experimental/erlang/wilderness/01/episode-01.rst

     ii  erlang-snmp                      1:13.b.3-dfsg-2ubuntu2.1                 Erlang/OTP SNMP applications
     ii  erlang-syntax-tools              1:13.b.3-dfsg-2ubuntu2.1                 Erlang/OTP modules for handling abstract Erlang synta

-3. Install sinan, faxien, and rebar.
+5. Install sinan, faxien, and rebar.
 By the way, there are great resources showing you how to install these things...

  * Sinan_Faxien_Demo_ : A tutorial that uses sinan and faxien.
  * Erlware_ : Installation instructions that are a bit hard to follow, check out the video above.
  * Basho_Rebar_Demo_ : The basho rebar demo presentation.
- * Basho_ : Great wiki documentation on rebar.
+ * Rebar_ : Great wiki documentation on rebar.

-4. TODO: flesh out this demo by installing these tools on a fresh vm instance?
-I'm not sure if that would be useful as the Sinan_Faxien_Demo_ is pretty good.
+6. TODO: flesh out this demo by installing these tools on a fresh vm instance.

 References